Skip to content

 Synopsis

 The Cat is tempted away from home by the exciting new food the man across the street gives her.
 Although she is well cared for at home she prefers to leave behind the medications she has always had to take.
 But when she is locked out of her adopted home she falls in with the unsavoury Fox and Rat.
 Finally, when her unsuitable diet causes her to be sick over the floor of her new home the occupant kicks her out.
-Through her savanging with the Fox and Rat she picks up disease like them.
+Through her scavenging with the Fox and Rat she picks up disease like them.
 She decides that at least eating from her old owners bins will mean more health food.
 When her owner rediscovers her, he again medicates her and brings her back to health.
 Having learned her lesson the Cat is now accepting of all her owner does for her and trusts in him to provide the good and the discomfort knowing now that they both are for her own good.

 Downloads